-The property sheets listed below are present for almost all object types.
+The tabs listed below are present for almost all object types.
 They allow you to modify the following settings:

 - Format: For changing the size and position of the object.
-See section "Object properties, Format property sheet", page 104. - Filling: For changing the filling of the object.
-See section "Object properties, Filling property sheet", page 105. - Lines: For modifying the lines used to draw the object.
-See section "Object properties, Lines property sheet", page 107. - Shadow: For adding a shadow.
-See section "Object properties, Shadow property sheet", page 108. - 3D: For adding a 3D effect.
-See section "Object properties, 3D property sheet", page 109. - Effects: For adding various types of effects.
-See section "Object properties, Effects property sheet", page 110. - Properties: For modifying common object settings.
-See section "Object properties, Properties property sheet", page 111.
+See section "Object properties, Format tab", page 104. - Filling: For changing the filling of the object.
+See section "Object properties, Filling tab", page 105. - Lines: For modifying the lines used to draw the object.
+See section "Object properties, Lines tab", page 107. - Shadow: For adding a shadow.
+See section "Object properties, Shadow tab", page 108. - 3D: For adding a 3D effect.
+See section "Object properties, 3D tab", page 109. - Effects: For adding various types of effects.
+See section "Object properties, Effects tab", page 110.

+■ Properties: For modifying common object settings.
+See section "Object properties, Properties tab", page 111.

-For certain types of drawings additional property sheets will appear on the dialog, giving you access to more options (as described on the following pages).
+For certain types of drawings additional tabs will appear on the dialog, giving you access to more options (as described on the following pages).

-AutoShapes property sheet (available only for AutoShapes)
+AutoShapes tab (available only for AutoShapes)

-Note: This property sheet appears only for AutoShapes.
+Note: This tab appears only for AutoShapes.

-The AutoShapes property sheet allows you to change the shape of an AutoShape.
+The AutoShapes tab allows you to change the shape of an AutoShape.
 For example, you can turn a rectangle into a speech balloon or any other shape you like.